scaleoutsean/eseries-perf-analyzer/README.md

 - Go to `./collector`
 - Edit `docker-compose.yml` - if you copy-paste, make sure you get the variables and `container_name` right!
-- Edit `config.json` to add another record for the new array
+- Edit `config.json` to add a matching record for the new array
 - `docker-compose down`
 - `make build`
 - `docker-compose up -d`